ueberdosis/blog/content/blog/26/post.md

 ![Laserfocus Website Screenshot](./laserfocus.png)

 ## Meet Laserfocus!
-It’s Salesforce, but without the bloat.
+It’s Salesforce, without bloat.

 Indeed, this company name is as cool as ours, and so is the product designed by us.
 With Laserfocus, you have a user-friendly, smart and really performant interface on top of your messy Salesforce account.
 It’s all you need to focus on your job as a successful salesperson.